sosophia10/Time-Capsule/README.md

 # Time Capsule (2018-2022)

-This is a portfolio of the work completed during my undergrad, Digital Art and Interactive Media Design.
+This is a portfolio of creative work completed during my undergraduate studies in Digital Art and Media Design, B.Des.
+I emphasize in interactive media and front-end design, moving on to complete a Masters in Human-Computer Interaction.

-Live Page:
+Live page link:

 https://sosophia10.github.io/Time-Capsule/index/desktop.html

-Inspiration:
+This web desktop is inspired by:

 https://simone.computer/#/webdesktops